 Advisement for the major is available from the Music, Theatre and Dance Department

 Music, B.A.
-Music Technology Concentration Curriculum Guide (Suggested 4-Year Plan of Study)
+Traditional Track Curriculum Guide (Suggested 4-Year Plan of Study)

 All students who wish to be admitted to the Bachelor of Arts in music program must successfully pass a music audition and take a theory advisory test.
 While some students may wish to complete these admission requirements prior to enrollment at Salisbury University and immediately be admitted into the music program, other students may choose to begin as pre-music majors while preparing to complete their admission requirements sometime during their first year of applied study at Salisbury University.
 Admission and audition guidelines and procedures are available from the Music, Theatre and Dance Department.
 The music program is accredited by the National Association of Schools of Music (NASM).

 The Bachelor of Arts in music program is designed for students who wish to combine the study of music with other interests in a vibrant liberal arts environment.
 The program provides an extraordinarily broad range of study options, so that students enjoy the flexibility to pursue varied interests.
 In order that career choices are expanded and not limited, the degree program is divided into a menu of diverse study tracks.

 Within the Bachelor of Arts in music program, students may pursue tracks in teacher certification, vocal or instrumental performance, music technology, or a traditional (“general”) Bachelor of Arts in music curriculum.
 While all five tracks are constructed to enable students to pursue graduate study, if desired, the immediate goals of the tracks differ according to the varied needs of the student population they serve.

 All students (including transfer students) enrolled in the Bachelor of Arts in music programs must:

 Complete all music courses with grades of C or better